MastaTabs/PIVCDMix/README.md

 Using this board you can listen to CD and Amiga audio through the PIV audio output at the same time.

-The old design is proven that this was created from.
-This actual layout is not.
+The design is proven and working.

 ![Board Image front](/pix/PIV_CDMix1.png)
 ![Board Image back](/pix/PIV_CDMix2.png)